New Springers

 3% of children have speech, language and communication difficulties as part of another condition.

 Communication is at the heart of cognitive, social, emotional, and behavioural development in children.
-Encouraging your child to embrace the idea of alternative communication skills can help develop their general confidence and self-esteem - and prepare them for signing and symbols used in the pre-school and early years environment.
+Encouraging children to embrace the idea of alternative communication skills can help develop their general confidence and self-esteem - and prepare them for signing and symbols used in the pre-school and early years environment.

 Click the 'Like' button and let us know, or share with a friend.